mendix/docs/content/howto/mobile/setting-up-native-push-notifications.md

 {{% alert type="info" %}}

-Remote notifications will not work with iOS Simulator.
+Remote notifications will not work in the iOS Simulator app.

 {{% /alert %}}